 Anna is a doctoral researcher who joined the lab in 2021.
 She studies neurofeedback learning in ADHD and active perception.
 She is trained in applied mathematics and physics, and has over 7 years of international research experience in diverse fields of neuroscience.
 Anna is interested in translational medicine and believes that A) eye movements are key to various developmental disorders, B) the future lies in comprehensive research and precision medicine.

 Guang started as a doctoral researcher at the Faculty of Educational Sciences in 2022.
 He completed his bachelor and master studies in clinical medicine at Liaoning university of traditional Chinese medicine (China), and completed his 1st doctoral study in pre-clinical medicine at Beijing University of Chinese medicine (China), focusing on nowcasting influenza outbreak in data-driven approaches.
 In the past 4 years, he had been working as a lecturer in medical statistics in Beijing City University.
 He is currently working on the GUESSED project, developing models that help skiers make expert-level decisions in avalanche terrain.

-Tuisku is a doctoral researcher in cognitive science, and has the focus of research is modelling learning in dynamic tasks with uncertainty.
-They have a strong background in experimental design and data analysis, and is familiar with a range of methods, from eye-tracking to EEG and other physiological signals
+Tuisku is a doctoral researcher in cognitive science, and the focus of his research is modelling learning in dynamic tasks with uncertainty.
+He has a strong background in experimental design and data analysis, and is familiar with a range of methods, from eye-tracking to EEG and other physiological signals.